 This in turn leads to a great conversation and a great business contact.
 The stronger the tie, the better my chances are of getting a loyal customer, or an exceptional affiliate.
 To me, gaining an affiliate is more powerful than gaining a client because affiliates are what power our businesses automatically.
 This depends on where the connection was made: Benny was from the group “network marketing”, so he’s more likely to become an affiliate than a customer.
 If he came from a group called “creative writers”, he would most likely turn out to be a customer.
 Do you see where I’m going with this?

 That’s what I mean when I say that we cannot be short sighted.
 The benefits of leveraging social media go beyond just generating brand awareness or consumer demand, but about creating a powerful network for your business.
 That won’t happen if you’re just posting ad copy on these groups’ walls.

 In conclusion, we must remember that social media marketing is more about building relationships than getting sales.
 Social media is a public forum that consists of communities where much information, data, and ideas are being shared quickly.
 Facebook groups are one of these types of communities and can become a valuable medium for making business connections, recruiting affiliates, and generating revenue.

-Like much of internet marketing, it takes time and a consistent effort to garner positive results, but the effort will not go unrewarded if executed properly.
 I expect that you will be kind enough to share this article among your colleagues.
 But more importantly, I expect that you will keep this information in mind when you are conducting yourself in your social media marketing endeavors.

 What has this taught you about how not to act in a Facebook group?